 The one we liked the most (though obviously we didn’t try them all) was called Bacalhau à Minhota.
 It’s salt cod with caramelized onions and olives, served with puffed fried potatoes on the top.
 Paired with a crisp Portuguese white wine or a even a light red wine, it’s a perfect summer dish.
 It’s not too heavy and it’s pretty healthy, as well.
 Though it’s not a very pretty dish, I can assure you that it tastes incredible.

 All of the ingredients in this dish are easy to shop for at home.
 The only ingredient that might give you some trouble is the salt cod.
 This is a ubiquitous product in Portugal and Spain, but you might not find it so readily at home.
-In Seattle, I was able to find it at the Pure Food Fish Market in Pike Place Market and it was available at a couple of other stores nearby, as well.
 But you really don’t need to go out of your way to find it.
 You can use fresh cod just as easily in this recipe, and while it may not have the same texture or intensity, the dish won’t be compromised because of the substitution.

 Finding the Best Wine Pairing